hove-io/navitia/source/tyr/readme.md

 ### Example with Honcho

-In Kisio production environments, Tyr is installed as a service via debian packages, but to configure it on dev environment Honcho can be used.
+In Hove production environments, Tyr is installed as a service via debian packages, but to configure it on dev environment Honcho can be used.

 Honcho is handy to start all the different services.